 - Create opportunities for collaborative, cross-sector problem-solving; including action plans, certifications, and assessment tools

 - Create methods for individuals and community groups to be better environmental stewards

-- For Environment Initiative grants, the Committee will not consider proposals for:
+- The Committee will not consider proposals for:

 - Capital projects and easements